NuevoFoundation/workshops/content/english/jsappybird/repl-it.md

 weight: 1
 ---

 Today you will be using Replit to build JSappy bird.
+Here is an example interactive window that you will use today:

-Open your favorite internet browser (such as Edge, Firefox, Google Chrome, Internet Explorer) and go to [https://replit.com](https://replit.com).
+Open your favorite internet browser (such as Edge, Firefox, Google Chrome, Internet Explorer) and go to [https://repl.it](https://repl.it).

 You should see something like the following screen: